mbitsnbites/leanfloat/README.md

 * Software that needs to trap on floating-point exceptions (e.g. to catch division by zero or overflow) may not function properly.

+Additionally, the following caveats apply when subnormal numbers are not
+supported:

-* Since a LeanFloat system treats subnormal numbers as zeros, it has a slightly reduced numeric range.
+* If a LeanFloat system treats subnormal numbers as zeros, it has a slightly reduced numeric range.
 This can result in different computational results compared to an IEEE 754 system.
-* Furthermore, the lack of support for subnormal numbers in a LeanFloat system voids some of the guarantees provided by an IEEE 754 system.
-For instance, the relationship A != B => A - B != 0 does not hold for small numbers in a LeanFloat system.
+* Furthermore, the optinal lack of support for subnormal numbers voids some of the guarantees provided by an IEEE 754 system.
+For instance, the relationship A != B => A - B != 0 does not hold for small numbers in a LeanFloat system without subnormals.